-In the most anti-democratic fashion, Reimer, a supporter of the pseudo-left Solidarity group, has attempted to silence this and any other criticism of the union.
+In the most anti-democratic fashion, Riemer, a supporter of the pseudo-left Solidarity group, has attempted to silence this and any other criticism of the union.
 The NTEU has a long record of selling out university workers’ struggles and straitjacketing its members in the enterprise bargaining laws, which prohibit all industrial action except for union-controlled bargaining periods.

 The NTEU took its betrayals to a new level by helping managements impose thousands of job cuts nationally during the COVID-19 pandemic.
 As a result, many universities posted record surpluses in 2021, including a huge $1.05 billion surplus at USYD.

 On May 11, during the first day of a two-day strike, Riemer told Hambides he had “made a political decision” not to allow Hambides to address a rally of fellow striking workers at the picket.

 Riemer also prevented Max Boddy, a New South Wales Senate candidate for the SEP in the recent federal election, from speaking, on the fraudulent basis that no political parties were permitted to address the rally.
 By contrast, Riemer allowed a member of another pseudo-left group, Socialist Alternative, to speak in false praise of the NTEU as having a “militant tradition.”

 One week later at a USYD branch union members’ meeting Hambides objected to his censorship during the strike and began outlining the remarks he had been intending to make, but was cut off by Riemer.